aksinghdce/GooglePedia/Users/Amit/Checkpoints/geeksforgeeks.org/Mastering Heap.md

+# Practice working with Heap Data Structures and Algorithms from CLRS and Geeks for Geeks.
+Org

+## CLRS

 **Question**: What are the minimum and maximum number of elements in a heap of height h?

 **Answer**: Minimum : $2^h$ , Maximum: $2^{h+1} - 1$